 The right parenthesis symbol is used in combination with the left parenthesis symbol to group one or more expressions together.
 Specifically, the right parenthesis symbol marks the end of a group.
-Parentheses are also used to represent multiplciation and within the notation of a function.
 Typically parentheses are used in an expression like this:

-In the expression above, the parentheses groups the expression together so that the addition occurs before the multiplication.
-In plain language, this means add the numbers one and two together, then multiply the result by three.
+In the expression above, the parentheses group the expression together so that the addition occurs before the multiplication.
+In plain language, this means add the numbers one and two together and then multiply the result by three.
 This changes the order of operations and produces a different result than if the parentheses were not there.

 The left parenthesis symbol is used to mark the start of an expression, or in the case of a function, a list of expressions.